chidex-henry/Host-HTML-EC2Instance-/README.md

-Host an HTML website on a single EC2 instance
+Host an HTML website on a single EC2 instance.